Out of all the short-haired guinea pig breeds, the Abyssinian guinea pig is one of the most unique, namely due to their whirlpool-shaped coat.

 - Sudden death

-If you see any of the above signs in your Abyssinian, book an appointment with your vet as soon as possible to get the right diagnosis.
+If you see any of the above signs in your Abyssinian, book an appointment or seek veterinary attention as soon as possible to get the right diagnosis.

 Feeding your Abyssinian a varied diet of vegetables, fruits, and pellets will help prevent scurvy and vitamin C deficiencies.